-1 Sec.
-10. RCW 9.94A.717 and 2020 c 275 s 2 are each amended to read as follows:
+- 1 request in writing a notice as provided in subsection (1) of this 2 section. - 3 Sec.
+11. RCW 9.94A.717 and 2020 c 275 s 2 are each amended to 4 read as follows: - 5 (1) If an offender sentenced under this chapter or chapter 9.94B 6 RCW is supervised by the department, the offender may earn 7 supervision compliance credit in accordance with procedures that are 8 developed and adopted by the department.

-- (1) If an offender sentenced under this chapter or chapter 9.94B RCW is supervised by the department, the offender may earn supervision compliance credit in accordance with procedures that are developed and adopted by the department. - (a) The supervision compliance credit shall be awarded to offenders who are in compliance with supervision terms and are making progress towards the goals of their individualized supervision case plan, including: Participation in specific targeted interventions, risk-related programming, or treatment; or completing steps towards specific targeted goals that enhance protective factors and stability, as determined by the department. - 14 (b) For each month in compliance with community custody 15 conditions in accordance with (a) of this subsection, an offender may 16 earn supervision compliance credit of ten days. - 17 (c) Supervision compliance credit is accrued monthly and time 18 shall not be applied to an offender's term of supervision prior to 19 the earning of the time. - 20 (2) An offender is not eligible to earn supervision compliance 21 credit if he or she: - (a) Was sentenced under RCW 9.94A.507 or 10.95.030; - 23 (b) Was sentenced under RCW 9.94A.650, 9.94A.655, 9.94A.660, or 9.94A.670; - (c) Is subject to supervision pursuant to RCW 9.94A.745; - 26 (d) Has an indeterminate sentence and is subject to parole 27 pursuant to RCW 9.95.017; or - 28 (e) Is serving community custody pursuant to early release under 29 RCW 9.94A.730; or - (f) Is subject to supervision pursuant to RCW 71.09.092. - NEW SECTION.
+- (a) The supervision compliance credit shall be awarded to offenders who are in compliance with supervision terms and are making progress towards the goals of their individualized supervision case plan, including: Participation in specific targeted interventions, risk-related programming, or treatment; or completing steps towards specific targeted goals that enhance protective factors and stability, as determined by the department. - (b) For each month in compliance with community custody conditions in accordance with (a) of this subsection, an offender may earn supervision compliance credit of ten days. - 19 (c) Supervision compliance credit is accrued monthly and time 20 shall not be applied to an offender's term of supervision prior to 21 the earning of the time. - 22 (2) An offender is not eligible to earn supervision compliance 23 credit if he or she: - (a) Was sentenced under RCW 9.94A.507 or 10.95.030; - 25 (b) Was sentenced under RCW 9.94A.650, 9.94A.655, 9.94A.660, or 9.94A.670; - 27 (c) Is subject to supervision pursuant to RCW 9.94A.745; - 28 (d) Has an indeterminate sentence and is subject to parole 29 pursuant to RCW 9.95.017; or - 30 (e) Is serving community custody pursuant to early release under 31 RCW 9.94A.730. - 32 (3) An offender is not eligible to earn supervision compliance 33 credit on any cause being served concurrently with a less restrictive 34 alternative subject to supervision pursuant to RCW 71.09.092. - NEW SECTION.
 Sec.
-11. A new section is added to chapter 71.09 RCW to read as follows: - 33 (1) The department of social and health services shall review its 34 statewide accounting of the contracted community housing and 35 treatment providers in each county and develop: - 36 (a) Recommendations for revising fair share principles to target 37 an adequate regional distribution of options for conditional release 38 housing placements, rather than a county-by-county distribution of 39 such options; and
+12. (1) The department of social and health services shall review its statewide accounting of the contracted community housing and treatment providers in each county and develop:

+(a) Recommendations for revising fair share principles to target an adequate regional distribution of options for conditional release housing placements, rather than a county-by-county distribution of such options; and